Over-parameterization and Adversarial Robustness in Neural Networks: An Overview and Empirical Analysis: Experiments

 \subsubsection{Model Robustness}

-The \autoref{fig:performance_pgdl2} shows the security evaluation curves for networks attacked with PGD attack with \(l_2\)-norm constraint on an increasing number of parameters and various degrees of perturbations.
-While it is understood that the error rate would increase with increasing degrees of perturbations, it is interesting to note that error rates for the over-parameterized model are significantly lower than that of the models with lesser parameters.
+\autoref{fig:performance_pgdl2} shows the security evaluation curves (SEC) for networks attacked with a PGD attack with an \(l_2\)-norm constraint across an increasing number of parameters and various degrees of perturbation.
+While it is understood that the error rate would increase with increasing degrees of perturbations, it is interesting to note that \textit{error rates for the over-parameterized model are significantly lower than those of the models with fewer parameters}.
 We see similar trends for all dataset-architecture pairs.
-This is an important observation as it suggests that over-parameterized models are not only generalizable but are also robust against adversarial samples.
+This is an important observation, as it suggests that over-parameterized models are not only generalizable but also robust to adversarial samples.
 However, this outcome may be due to a failure of the PGD attack used for the evaluation.